AlexGrouard/OC-Project-12-SportSee/README.md

-# Project SportSee
+# SportSee

-Project n°12 of OpenClassrooms Front-end Developper curriculum.
+A dashboard for athletes who like to track their performance.

 ## Introduction

-This project work in conjonction with a back-end API/ or Mockup data.
+This project work in conjonction with a back-end API or Mockup data.

 ### Technologies